openstack/qa-specs/specs/tempest-library.rst

    * Matchers
    * SSH validation code

+ * Copy and convert the Tempest REST Client

+   * Clean up the REST Client code
+   * Separate the base REST Client code from Tempest specific code
+   * Move the REST Client specific exception to base REST Client code
+   * Copy the base REST Client code to tempest-lib repository
+   * Switch Tempest to use the base REST Client code of tempest-lib

- * Copy and convert the Tempest REST Client and service clients
+ * Copy and convert the Tempest service clients
  * Add documentation and examples for using the libraries interfaces

 Dependencies